All medical procedures carry risks. For detailed risks, see our FAQs.

 Initial Consultation:

 During your consultation, your practitioner will discuss your medical history, assess your breast tissue and skin condition, and explain the available surgical approaches.
-This appointment is an opportunity to review your goals, understand what outcomes may be achievable, and discuss potential risks and recovery requirements.
+This appointment is an opportunity to review your concerns, discuss possible surgical approaches, and outline potential outcomes, limitations, and risks.

 Preparation:

 If you decide to proceed, you’ll receive detailed pre-operative instructions to help you prepare for surgery.
-These include information about fasting, medications, andpost-surgery support to ensure the procedure is carried out safely.
+These include information about fasting, medications, andpost-surgery to support preparation and recovery.

 Procedure:

 Mastopexy is performed under anaesthesia by a registered medical practitioner.
-The specific technique used depends on your anatomy and the degree of lift required.
-Your practitioner will explain incision placement, expected scarring, and the likely duration of the procedure.
+Your practitioner will explain incision placement, expected scarring.

 Recovery & Aftercare: